gabrielclark3330/3d-programming-language/README.md

 /rayLibArgh` in Visual Studio and run `rayLibArgh.cpp`

 # .3D file format
-Certainly!
-Based on the example you've given, I'll attempt to provide a general guideline or format for writing programs in this "language".

 ### Program Structure for the 3D Language:

 1. **Initialization:**